 Fat Basics

 Fat is the jiggly stuff that sits beneath the skin’s surface and makes dimples in your thighs.
-It also increases the risk for serious health problems, especially if the fat accumulates around your internal organs.
+It also increases the risk of serious health problems, especially if the fat accumulates around your internal organs.
 The human body contains two types of fat tissue:

 - White fat is essential in energy metabolism, heat insulation, and mechanical cushioning.
 This is a dangerous fat, and too much of it is not good.

-The fat tissue is made up of fat cells.
-Think of a fat cell as a small plastic bag that you can fill up and empty depending on your lifestyle choices.
 The body is actually storing the fat to use for energy later.
-If you haven’t used up all the fuel it gets stored in the cells.
+If you haven’t used up all the fuel, it gets stored in the cells.
 Once that one gets full, your body will create a new cell to hold that extra storage.
 It’s actually amazing how awesome the body works.

 Can you lose fat cells or only shrink them?

-According to scientists, fat cells never really disappear.
-When someone starts losing weight, the size of the fat cells shrinks.
-They do not ‘burn’ away as the saying goes.
 Your weight is determined by the rate at which you store energy from the food you eat and how you use that energy.
 Remember that as your body breaks down fat, the number of fat cells remains the same; each fat cell simply gets smaller.

 Using more calories than you take in, your body will “burn” fat from its fat stores to cover the rest of your energy needs.
-Eating a lower-calorie diet is the most effective way to make that happen, but an even more important factor is ?what? you eat.
+Eating a lower-calorie diet is the most effective way to make that happen, but an even more important factor is what you eat.
 You can also get an extra boost by exercising regularly, especially with interval or strength-training workouts.
 Yeah, it’s the same old thing we have heard for years.

 But what happens to that fat once we “burn” it?
-Is it like Thanos, and it snaps it’s fingers and disappears?
+Is it like Thanos, and it snaps its fingers and disappears?
 Where does it go?

 Fat cells shrink in size during weight loss as their contents are used for energy, but their numbers stay the same.
 The stuff inside the fat cells (aka fat deposits) turns into carbon dioxide and water, which get released from the body through breathing, urinating, and sweating.
-The fat metabolism leaves your body as water through your skin (when you sweat) and your kidneys (when you urinate).
-Also, as carbon dioxide, through your lungs (when you breathe out).
-Disposal of these byproducts is significantly elevated during exercise due to increased breathing and sweating.

 What happens to body fat when you exercise?